azurenoops/terraform-azurerm-overlays-management-hub/README.md

 ## Hub Networking

-Hub Networking is set up in a Management Hub design based on the SCCA Hub/Spoke architecture.
-The Management hub is a central point of connectivity to many different networks.
+Hub Networking is set up in a Management Hub Overlay design based on the SCCA Hub/Spoke architecture.
+The Management Hub Overlay is a central point of connectivity to many different networks.

-The following parameters affect Management Hub Networking.
+The following parameters affect Management Hub Overlay Networking.

 Parameter name | Location | Default Value | Description
 -------------- | ------------- | ------------- | -----------